Going home

 Travel

-To get the cheapest tickets, you have to book early, at least several weeks in advance.
-You can often find very cheap tickets on the internet, on the websites of either travel companies or the airlines themselves.
+To get the cheapest tickets, you have to book early.
+Look on the websites of either travel companies or the airlines themselves.
 Shop around and compare for the best price.

 Shipping